 That being said, most landscape designers prefer that the foundation and framing are complete in order to visualize the proper placement of the elements and grading.
 For example, the location of your windows is an integral piece of information when it comes to placing your trees should you desire screening of the window or to keeping it open to maximize views.
 It is also important for the foundation to be in and a rough grade done on the lot so it can be better determined if any retaining walls are necessary.

 In order to know for sure, talk with your landscape designer and see which timeline will work better for your property.

 Selecting a Quality Contractor

 Selecting a quality contractor is an extremely important factor when it comes to landscaping your new property.
-When searching for a contractor, it’s important to consider not only how long they have been in business, but also their online reviews (such as Yelp or Google Reviews), overall reputation, and warranty of work.
+When searching for a contractor, it’s vital to consider not only how long they have been in business, but also their online reviews (such as Yelp or Google Reviews), overall reputation, and warranty of work.

-Ensuring that the landscapers working on your project are Landscape Industry Certified is also important.
+Ensuring that the landscapers working on your project are Landscape Industry Certified is also crucial.
 This certification ensures that your landscapers’ skills have been tested and proven to be the best in the industry.